ohasanliUW/simple-worker/README.md

 }

 message StatusRequest {
-  int32 job_id = 1;
+  bytes job_id = 1;
 }

 message StatusResponse {
-  int32 job_id = 1;
+  bytes job_id = 1;
   string status = 2;
-  bool exited = 3;
   int32 exit_code = 4;
 }

 message OutputRequest {
-  int32 job_id = 1;
+  bytes job_id = 1;
 }

 message OutputResponse {
-  repeated string output_line = 1;
+  repeated bytes output_line = 1;
 }
 ```
-1. **`Start`** will send various commands batched into a single RPC to the server and server will create `Job` for each command and send back a batch of status response.
+1. **`Start`** will send a single command to server and will receive a response containing a job id.
-1. **`Stop`** will and RPC with a single job id to a server and server will stop the specified job if authorization is successful.
+1. **`Stop`** will send an RPC with a single job id to a server and server will stop the specified job if successfully authorized.
 A response will be sent back with an appropriate message.
 `- successfully stopped job with id <id>`
 `- error: job id not found`
 If authorization fails for a running job, then instead of admitting that "such job exists but failed to authorize for stopping it", it is better to simply to say `job id not found`.
 Similar to how entering wrong password for a valid email tells that `username or password is incorrect` rather than saying that `password is incorrect`.

-1. **`Status`**, will request for currrert status/state of a job and server will send back a response containing its state, exit code and some human readable message (`scheduled`, `running`, `completed`, etc.)
+1. **`Status`**, will request for currrert status/state of a job and server will send back a response containing its state, exit code and some human readable message (`scheduled`, `running`, `completed`)
-1. **`Output`** will request for output of a single job and server will stream its output back line by line.
+1. **`Output`** will request for output of a single job and server will stream its output back line by line as a stream of []byte.
+It will handle both UTF-8 and non-UTF-8 bytes.
 Note: It will always stream from the start of the job; no matter how many times requested.
 If job is complete, it will stream all the way to the end.
 If job is still running, it will wait for new data to arrive until server completes the stream.
 Behaviour will be similar to of `tail -f`.
-To optimize the performance a little, `OutputResponse` will consist of a string slice `[]string`.
+To optimize the performance a little, `OutputResponse` will consist of a slice of byte slice `[][]byte`.
 Server will try to batch up to `N` lines of output (`N` can be any reasonable number: 10, 20, 30, etc.) and send them with a single RPC response to reduce the number of calls needed over the network to complete the task.
 If the channel feeding the information does not have `N` lines of output, server will not wait and instead send whatever it has batched into the response.

 ### Authentication